 \section{Introduction}

-Large language models (LLMs) such as transformers demonstrate impressive in-context learning (ICL) abilities~\citep{brown2020language}: without updating parameters, they can identify tasks and generate predictions from prompts containing input-output examples.
-For example, given the prompt \textit{dog anjing, cat kucing, lion singa, elephant}, a well-trained LLM should detect the English-to-Indonesian pattern and predict \textit{gajah}, the Indonesian translation for \textit{elephant}, as the most likely next token.
-The emergence of ICL is surprising for at least two reasons.
-First, LLMs are trained from unstructured natural language data in an unsupervised manner through next-token prediction.
-Second, the training data of LLMs likely does not include sentences that resemble typical ICL prompts, i.e., of the form $c_1d_1 \cdots c_Kd_K$, where $(c_k,d_k)$ represents a known input-output~pair.
+Large language models (LLMs) such as transformers demonstrate remarkable in-context learning (ICL) abilities~\citep{brown2020language}: without any parameter updates, they can recognize tasks and generate predictions from prompt examples.
+For instance, given the prompt \textit{dog anjing, cat kucing, lion singa, elephant}, a well-trained LLM should detect the English-to-Indonesian pattern in the prompt and predict \textit{gajah}---the Indonesian translation for \textit{elephant}---as the most likely next token.
+The ICL capabilities of LLMs are surprising for two main reasons.
+First, these models are trained in an unsupervised manner on unstructured natural language data through next-token prediction, without any loss function specifically designed for ICL.
+Second, the training data for LLMs likely lacks sequences resembling typical ICL prompts, i.e., of the form $c_1d_1 \cdots c_Kd_K$, where $(c_k,d_k)$'s represent word pairs with specific semantic relationships.

-Many efforts have sought to understand ICL from various theoretical and empirical perspectives; see related work in Section \ref{app:rel-work}.
-Some studies (e.g., \citet{akyurek2022learning, oswald2023transformers,dai2023why,zhang2024trained,ahn2024transformers}) expanded \citeauthor{garg2022what}'s [\citeyear{garg2022what}] regression formulation and attributed transformers' ICL ability to gradient descent.
-Other studies (e.g., \citet{wang2023large}, \citet{zhang2023what}, \citet{chiang2024understanding}) adopted a Bayesian perspective, building upon \citeauthor{xie2021an}'s [\citeyear{xie2021an}] argument that ICL performs implicit Bayesian inference.
-While these connections are theoretically intriguing, they do not fully capture the actual ICL phenomenon: ICL arises from training on unstructured natural language data that are distinct from ICL prompts.

-\textbf{This work.} We study \textit{how ICL emerges from pretraining on unstructured natural language data}.
-Throughout the paper, we focus on two types of ICL tasks.
-The first type involves known input-output pairings that frequently occur together in a sentence, such as \textit{(country)-(capital)} and \textit{(English word)-(Indonesian translation)}.
-The second type involves recognizable patterns that may not commonly co-occur in a sentence, such as \textit{(word)-(first letter)}.

-For the first task (see left of Figure \ref{fig:illustration}), we examine cases where the training sentences contain one or two distinct input-output relationship types.
-We also consider more realistic scenarios where some input-output pairs do not always occur together and two types of relationships can co-occur in a single sentence.
-We prove that, in most cases, \textit{ICL is achievable by only modeling co-occurrence information using continuous bag of words (CBOW)} \citep{mikolov2013efficient}, a language model from the pre-transformer era.
-Further, we conduct prompting and synthetic data experiments that support the conclusion that ICL may indeed arise from co-occurrence information.
+Many efforts have sought to understand ICL from theoretical and empirical perspectives, e.g., gradient descent in regression and Bayesian inference.
+While insightful, these analyses often rely on structured training data that mirrors ICL tasks.
+For instance, they train on sequences of x-y pairs from various linear regression tasks and test on similar data.
+In practice, however, LLMs are trained in an unsupervised manner on unstructured text data, such as web content, which bears little resemblance to typical ICL tasks like word analogy.
+Consequently, these analyses may only partially capture the complexities of ICL.